MicrosoftEdge/WebView2Feedback/specs/Print.md

 # Background

 Developers have requested the ability to programmatically print the current page optionally using a print dialog in WebView2.
 Currently the end user can open a print preview dialog by pressing "Ctrl+ P" or selecting "Print" from the context menu in a document or can open the system print dialog by pressing
 "Ctrl + Shift + P" or clicking the "Print using system dialog" link in the print preview dialog.
 This API gives developers the ability to open the print dialog without requiring the end user interaction and also can print without a dialog to a specific printer by configuring the print settings.

+You can use `CoreWebView2.PrintToPdfAsync` API to print a current page as a pdf file to disk and then use native printing APIs to print the document to a specific printer.
+However, this API requires the PDF to be printed to the disk which can be prohibitive at times if the printed information is sensitive and also printing to printer without a dialog requires additional effort on the developers for cross platform apps.

 In this document we describe the updated API.
 We'd appreciate your feedback.

 # Description
 We propose following API's

 **Print API**: This API gives developers the ability to open a browser print preview dialog or system print dialog without requiring the end user interaction.
 This API consists of a Print method and can either open a browser print preview dialog or system print dialog based on COREWEBVIEW2_PRINT_DIALOG_KIND value.

 **Print without a print dialog**: This API gives developers the ability to print the current page without a print dialog to the specific printer.
 This API consists of an asynchronous PrintWithSettings method and a PrintSettings2 object.
 PrintSettings2 object extends PrintSettings to support printing to a printer.

 **Print to PDF Stream**: This API gives developers printable PDF data, which can be used as a preview in a custom print preview dialog.
 This API consists of an asynchronous PrintToPdfStream method and a PrintSettings2 object.

 # Examples